Financial-Times/treecreeper/MODEL.md

 Things recognized as products by the Product team.
 Normally attached to a product owner.

 External-facing `Product`s are always associated with a `Brand` (e.g. The FT.com brand is made up of the FT.com website, the FT Web App,... which are products).
-These products are usually owned by the Customer Products `Org`
+These products are usually owned by the Customer Products `Group`

 Internal-facing ones are not tied to brands but they will generally have an internal audience: a `Team` that `CONSUMES` it.
-These products are usually owned by `Org`s such as Internal Products, O&R... **DEFINE THIS**
+These products are usually owned by `Group`s such as Internal Products, O&R... **DEFINE THIS**

 ### System ![#12A5B3](https://placehold.it/15/12A5B3/000000?text=+)
 Internally, a system is something made up of code that can be deployed.
 Sites, APIs, lambdas, micro-services.
 If you can deploy it, it's a system.
 Things that are systems are `next-myft-api`, `gdpr-sar-hub`, **ADD MORE EXAMPLES HERE**